A Guide to High Hip Measurement: Ensuring Perfect Fit in Fashion

 1. Find the Right Position: Stand straight with feet together.
 Locate the natural waistline, which is the narrowest part of the torso.

 2. Measure 3-4 Inches Below: Using a flexible measuring tape, measure around the body 3-4 inches below the natural waistline.
-Ensure the tape is parallel to the floor and snug but not tight.
+For best results, start at one sideline, armpit wrap the tape around the body, making sure to go past the second sideline, and ensure the tape is parallel to the floor and snug but not tight.

 Common Mistakes to Avoid